 - Misra, A. (2014, March 17).
 Common sports injuries: Incidence and average charges.
 Department of Health & Human Services.

 - Stanford Children’s Hospital. (n.d.).
 Sports injury statistics.

-Usually, this issue is more prevalent for people in their 40s, 50s, and 60s, and it tends to affect women more often than men.
+Usually, this condition is more prevalent for people in their 40s, 50s, and 60s, and it tends to affect women more often than men.
 While ice, heat, and gentle stretching can often times help relieve the pain, so too can chiropractic care.

 8 of the subjects reported 50-75 percent improvement

 25 indicated improvement ranging from 75- 90 percent

 1 participant had complete resolution of their frozen shoulder pain

 Murphy F et al. (2012, December).
 Chiropractic management of frozen shoulder syndrome using a novel technique: a retrospective case series of 50 patients.
 Journal of Chiropractic Medicine;11(4):267-272

-Forty patients were then randomly placed in one of two groups.
-The first group was to receive surgical microdiscectomy and the second group was given chiropractic care.
+Forty patients were then randomly sorted into one of two groups.
+The first group received surgical microdiscectomy and the second group received chiropractic care.

 - McMorland, G et al. Manipulation or microdiskectomy for sciatica?
 A prospective randomized clinical study.
 Journal of Manipulative and Physiological Therapeutics 2010;33(8):576-584.